codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ### Styling Tabs

+There are several different ways of styling the tabs within the ActionBar.
 The easiest way to style the ActionBar tabs is using the nifty [Android ActionBar Style Generator](http://jgilfelt.github.io/android-actionbarstylegenerator/).
 This utility will allow you to easily drop-in a new skin for the ActionBar.

 ![Tab Generator](http://i.imgur.com/xEvwLrb.png)

+#### Custom Styles

-Doing a custom styling of the ActionBar requires using the [[Styles|Styles and Themes]] system for declaring the look of the ActionBar and tabs more manually by setting various tab related styles and themes.
+Doing custom styling of the ActionBar requires using the [[Styles|Styles and Themes]] system for declaring the look of the ActionBar and tabs more manually by setting various tab related styles and themes.
 There are actually a few related styles for different sections of the ActionBar Tabs:

 * `actionBarTabBarStyle` – This determines the style of the overall tab bar which contains the tabs.
 * `actionBarTabStyle` – This determines the style of the individual tabs themselves including the indicator.